Crompulence/CPL_APP_OPENFOAM/README.md

         CPL::init(CFD_realm, CFD_COMM);
 	    Foam::PstreamGlobals::CPLRealmComm = CFD_COMM;

 A few notes, the PstreamGlobals.H must be included so the variable introduced above can be set (and replace `MPI_COMM_WORLD`).
 Also, this should be called as early as possible in the main function of an OpenFOAM solver.
-The function which starts MPI `Foam::"UPstream::init"` and uses `Foam::PstreamGlobals::CPLRealmComm` is called by one of the include statements `#include "setRootCase.H"`, `#include "createTime.H"` or `#include "createMesh.H"`, so therefore
+The function which starts MPI `Foam::"UPstream::init"` and uses `Foam::PstreamGlobals::CPLRealmComm` is called by one of these three include statements `#include "setRootCase.H"`, `#include "createTime.H"` or `#include "createMesh.H"`, so therefore the two lines

     CPL::init(CFD_realm, CFD_COMM);
     Foam::PstreamGlobals::CPLRealmComm = CFD_COMM;

-must come immediately after MPI_init and the include PstreamGlobals.H must come before any of these include statements.
+must come immediately after `MPI_init`, and the `include PstreamGlobals.H` must come before any of these three include statements.